 Facilitate effective team communication with others outside of the team.

-Discuss the impact of change on project management.
+Discuss the impact of change from project management outcomes.

 Completion of Leading Effective Teams 2: Communicating With Your Teammates is recommended.
-If you have not taken this course, please take Project Management: The Human and Technical View.
+If you have not taken these courses, please take Project Management: The Human and Technical View.

 Who Should Attend: